isb-cgc/readthedocs/docs/source/sections/data/COSMIC_about.rst

 To access the BigQuery tables, you will need to link your Google identity with a COSMIC account.

 * **New COSMIC User:** `Register <https://cancer.sanger.ac.uk/cosmic/register>`_ for a new COSMIC account.
 During registration, fill in the 'Google ID' field with your base Google Identity.
+ * Avoid using an alias (*e.g.* The base account tb@mylab.org might have a longer-form alias like thomas.brown@mylab.org.)

-*A COSMIC account and academic use of the data is free though commercial use of the COSMIC data is subject to licensing fees.
+*A COSMIC account and academic use of the data is free, though commercial use of the COSMIC data is subject to licensing fees.
 Please review the* `COSMIC terms <https://cancer.sanger.ac.uk/cosmic/terms>`_ *for more information.*

-* **Registered COSMIC User:** Navigate to the `Account Settings <https://cancer.sanger.ac.uk/cosmic/myaccount>`_ page and fill in the 'Google ID' field with your base Google Identity.
+* **Registered COSMIC User:** After logging in, navigate to the `Account Settings <https://cancer.sanger.ac.uk/cosmic/myaccount>`_ page and fill in the 'Google ID' field with your base Google Identity.

 Once you have linked your Google Identity to a COSMIC account, ISB-CGC will obtain your Google Identity.
 After a short delay, you will have "viewer" access to the COSMIC tables in BigQuery.
 You will then be able to view the data sets in the BigQuery UI under the ``isb-cgc`` Google Cloud project.
 You will also be able to use the ``isb-cgc-cosmic`` Google Cloud Project (GCP) to run queries at no cost to you to explore the data sets.